-- Work or study abroad as part of your degree: no need for a gap year. - Develop a new perspective on your studies. - Explore the world and develop a more international outlook. - Expand your intercultural awareness and competences. - Build an international network. - Gain skills and experiences that will enhance your CV. - · Travel to new and amazing places. - · Learn a language.
+- international outlook.

+- Expand your intercultural awareness and competences.

+- · Build an international network.

+- Gain skills and experiences that will enhance your CV.

+- · Travel to new and amazing places.

+- · Learn a language.

-Remember there are no additional tuition fees and you get support and recognition for your time abroad through the programme.
+Remember there is no additional time or tuition fees to go abroad with your degree and you get support and recognition for your time abroad through the programme.

-Find out more at glasgow.ac.uk/students/goabroad.
+Find out more at glasgow.ac.uk/ students/goabroad.